For well over two decades, research has been correlating diet with childhood wellbeing.

 Food allergies in children

 Research has also shown that changes in diet such as eliminating the culprits and including whole foods (greens, vegetables, and unprocessed foods) can help to correct most of the behavioural issues, food-related health issues and nutritional deficiencies.
+I was having a hard time buying nutritious foods for my kids, I looked up how do I apply for wic, I found a website that allows you to apply online.

 Related studies have found that participants who had reported physical symptoms such as abdominal pain and headaches, noticed significant improvements when eliminating food preservatives, food colouring, sugar and allergens from their diet.